Y-Helios/little_game_2048/README.md

 # little_game_2048

 ### introduction
-- This is a classic game named 2048, and it was my final course program for my freshman year.
+- This is a classic game named 2048.
+And it was my final course program for my freshman year, so the code looks ugly.
 - This work was complished by another classmate and me, and was compiled by vs2019.
 - And I upload it now as an archive.